dalmo1991/superflexPy/doc/components.rst

 On the other hand, each node has its own states that are tracked separately from the states of other nodes.
 In particular, when multiple nodes that share the same parameter values receive different inputs (e.g., rainfall), their states will evolve differently.
 This SuperflexPy design choice supports the most common use of nodes, which is the discretisation of a catchment into potentially overlapping HRUs and subcatchments.
 Parameters are then assumed constant within HRUs (units), and inputs are assumed to be constant within subcatchments (nodes).

-In term of SuperflexPy usage, this behavior is achieved by (1) copying the states of the elements belonging to the unit when this unit becomes part of a node; (2) sharing, rather than copying, the parameter values.
-This means that changes to the parameter values of an elements within a node will affect the parameter values in the elements of all other nodes that share the same unit.
+In term of SuperflexPy code, this behavior is achieved by (1) copying the states of the elements belonging to the unit when this unit becomes part of a node; (2) sharing, rather than copying, the parameter values.
+This means that changes to the parameter values of an element within a node will affect the parameter values of that elements of all other nodes that share the same unit.
 In contrast, changes to the states will be node-specific.

-This default behavior can be changed, by setting :code:`shared_parameters=False` at the initialization of the node.
+This default behavior can be changed by setting :code:`shared_parameters=False` at the initialization of the node.
 In this case, all parameters become node-specific, with no sharing of parameter values even within the same unit.

-Refer to the section :ref:`demo_mult_nodes` for details on how to incorporate units into node.
+Refer to the section :ref:`demo_mult_nodes` for details on how to incorporate units into nodes.

 Routing
 *******